Which filling is best for teeth?

 • Composite fillings are a combination of plastic and fine particles of glass.

-• This makes composite resins to prefer in creation especially for the anterior teeth.
+• This makes composite resins preferred in creation, especially for the anterior teeth.

 • They adhere to the tooth structure, bring strength and finish the process with impeccable quality.